 A flow of execution in a process.
 Each thread has its own stack space but otherwise shares memory with other threads in the same process.

-- timer dispatch source
+- timer source

 A source of synchronous events for a thread.
 Timers generate one-shot or repeated events at a scheduled future time.